OpenNews/opennews-website/_posts/2022-04-22-open-letter-to-pulitzers.md

 image: /media/img/blog/open-letter-pulitzer-large.png
 ---

+**Update, April 29:** **We have asked that the Pulitzer Prizes plan to announce its intent on or before the 2022 award announcement on May 9, 2022**, and highlighted that our appeal gives the Pultizers more than a year to figure out the exact details of implementation.
+We also offered our support to help make this commitment a reality.

+--

 On April 22, OpenNews and more than 50 organizations representing journalists across the U.S. [called on the Pulitzer Prizes](https://docs.google.com/document/d/1MgJNiUZlLSARhpHVZV2wavU32dIuPrVooP-40pC5Jdc/edit) to help improve diversity and transparency in the news industry.
 We asked the prize committee to add one requirement starting in 2024: **In order to be eligible for a Pulitzer Prize, a news organization must publicly share data about staff demographics.** News organizations could report their data through a survey from the News Leaders Association, or in another industry reporting system.

 We're calling for action because right now, many news organizations are failing at this kind of accountability.
 [Nieman Lab reported](https://www.niemanlab.org/2022/04/crushing-resistance-yet-again-newsrooms-arent-showing-up-to-the-industrys-largest-diversity-survey/) on April 12 that there was “crushing resistance” to participation in the NLA's annual diversity survey: The group planned to gather data from 2,500 organizations, and in the end, only 303 completed this important survey.